Bad news for Jane.

 "No, Terry, I've got to pay for it myself, please," she said, handing him a pound.
 He brought the pint back from the bar and put it on the table.
 She stood up, picked up the beer, and walked across the bar room.
 Ray and his female companion looked at her as she stopped at their table, and they were slightly puzzled because she seemed to know the man, but they had no idea who she was.
 "Hello, Ray, remember me?"

 "Sorry, I don't know who you are."

 "Well I know who you are, and I remember what you did to me.
 Still forgive and forget, eh.
 Here, have a drink on me."
-I grinned and then threw the beer over him.
+She grinned and then threw the beer over him.

 Terry and Brian had been watching my every move and they rushed over.
 "What have you said to her?"
 Terry yelled.

 "I haven't said a word, she's fucking mad.
 You want to keep your dog under control."
 The girl was silent, in shock almost and Ray was trying to wipe the beer from his face and hair.
-He looked at me.
+He looked at Jane.
 "So what's all this about, you stupid, fucking slag?"

 Terry was angered by the remarks, but Brian was quicker and a little more volatile and he dragged Ray up from his seat and head-butted him, splitting his nose.
 The woman began screaming, and the landlord rushed over.